 The Iron Byron does not “swing at the ball,” rather it just swings the club attached to its arm and the ball simply gets in the way.

-In this regard, the reason I harp endlessly on the setup is because, if you get it right, you essentially do the same thing.
+In this regard, the reason I place so much emphasis on the setup is because, if you get it right, you can essentially do the same thing.

 Anyone who has ever practiced green-side bunker shots knows what it’s like to swing without actually trying to hit the ball, because you don’t actually try to hit the ball on this shot, correct?

 You pick a spot that you want the club to enter the sand, or you’ve practiced bunker shots so many times that you set up and swing under the ball, and like magic, out comes the ball and onto the green, hopefully to hole it or make the ensuing putt.

 I can’t remember the last time I actually tried to hit a ball, because this is how I approach every golf swing – just swing from the setup and let the ball get in the way.